Key Points

 In reaction, the government ordered the evacuation of around 115,000 residents from the reactor’s vicinity in 1986.
 While this event is beyond tragic, wildlife and domestic animals eventually started taking over the area due to the lack of humans.

 After that, crews demolished and removed the radioactive trees.
-Additionally, any wandering animals were to be shot inside the 1000-square-mile Chernobyl Exclusion Zone by troops of Soviet conscripts.
+Additionally, any wandering animals were to be shot inside the 1,000-square-mile Chernobyl Exclusion Zone by troops of Soviet conscripts.

 Despite the fact that many scientists now think that the zone won’t be safe for human beings for another 20,000 years, many animal and plant species managed to not only endure but also thrive there.
 Although it is technically forbidden for humans to live there, many other creatures have made it their home.

-Within the Chernobyl disaster region, grizzly bears, wolves, lynx, buffalo, deer, elk, beavers, foxes, beavers, wild boar, raccoons, dogs, and over 200 species of birds have developed their own ecosystem.
+Within the Chernobyl disaster region, grizzly bears, wolves, lynx, buffalo, deer, elk, beavers, foxes, beavers, wild boar, raccoons, dogs, and more than 200 species of birds have developed their own ecosystem.
 The uninhabited habitat is home to a variety of frogs, fish, worms, and germs, in addition to the larger species.

 A Whole New World